Solar Panel Cost Guide in Tysons, VA (2024 Update)

 EcoWatch's Tysons, VA Solar Cost FAQs

-The average cost of solar panels in Tysons is about $17,950 for a 5-kW system and $35,900 for a 10-kW system before the ITC, but the actual cost will depend on stuff such as the type of solar panels you want, what size system you need and how much energy you use.
+The average cost of solar panels in Tysons is about $17,950 for a 5-kW system and $35,900 for a 10-kW system before the ITC, but the real cost will depend on things like the kind of solar panels you want, what size system you need and how much energy you use.

 Should I lease or buy solar panels in Tysons?